flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 Using `reuseport` can avoid such situations (see below).

-After building it with `sudo fc-manage -b`, the final nginx config file can be shown with: `nginx-show-config`
+After building it with `sudo fc-manage switch`, the final nginx config file can be shown with: `nginx-show-config`

 You can check if the config is valid with: `nginx-check-config`.